-While development for marine applications has been slow to proceed, Alfa Laval announced its E-PowerPack in 2022, an ORC system for power recovery (Figure 75).
-It is claimed to recover 9 to 18% of thermal energy for electrical power, with output modules of 100 kW and 200 kW [B40].
+While development for marine applications has been slow to proceed, Alfa Laval announced its E-PowerPack in 2022, an ORC system for power recovery (Figure 74).
+It is claimed to recover 9 to 18% of thermal energy for electrical power with a 200kW output module package [B40].
 Climeon's HeatPower 300 Marine ORC has been installed on a Maersk containership as well as several cruise ships, with an output range scalable from modules of 150 kW each [B41]).
 Climeon claims up to 5% fuel savings by implementing a HeatPower system [A57].
 These modular approaches make scaling readily achievable without using a custom or poorly matched capacity.